ilhamwahabi/into-accessibility/slides.md

 ## let's save it for the next occasion :)

 ---
-layout: statement
+layout: fact
 ---

-# Tools to Help Us
+# THAT'S IT
+Let's Discuss!